Aazaar Abdul-Rahim: Alabama

 Abdul-Rahim joined the Alabama football staff as a defensive analyst for the 2014 season.
 The next season, he was promoted to assistant director of player personnel.
+He was on the 2015 Alabama coaching staff that won the National Championship.

 Maryland

 In 2016, Abdul-Rahim joined new head coach D. J. Durkin's staff at Maryland as the defensive backs coach.
 He was also a huge part of the recruiting efforts, particularly for his ties to the D.C. area.
 Abdul-Rahim was named a top 25 recruiter by both Rivals.com and 247sports in 2017.
 In 2018, he shifted his focus from the entire secondary, to primarily working with the cornerbacks.

 UMass

 In 2019, new head coach Walt Bell hired Abdul-Rahim as the new defensive coordinator and cornerbacks coach at UMass.

 Boston College

 In 2020, new head coach Jeff Hafley hired Abdul-Rahim as the new defensive backs coach at Boston College Eagles football.
 Prior to the 2021 season, Abdul-Rahim was promoted to associate head coach and defensive pass game coordinator.